neu-cs4530-fall2024/week-7-white-box-activity-template/Instructions.md

 - About coverage:
   - We have more than 80% line, function, and statement coverage, but the branch coverage is only ~23%
   - This indicates that a large portion of our logic is concentrated in a few methods (which are untested).
-- About the test summary:
+- About the test summary (Don't worry about the numbers in screenshots being different):
   - `Tests:       2 todo, 69 passed, 71 total`
   - There are 2 tests marked as TODO.
     - This is a jest feature which allows to create placeholders to implement tests later.